Jeff-EunKee-Kim/casino_game/doc/plan/PROJECT_PLAN.md

         - UI and functionality for another game

 - Celine
-    - Primary Responsibility: Game module
+    - Primary Responsibility: game module
     - Secondary: Help whenever needed
     - Sprint 1:
        - Implement abstract game to be extended by other games